bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira.md

 - Bytebase takes care of the database change rollout and history tracking.

 On the other hand, there are still manual steps to move the fields' information and update the status in Jira and Bytebase.
-In the next tutorial, we will show you how to automate those by leveraging Jira trigger and Bytebase API.
+In the [next tutorial](/docs/tutorials/automate-database-change-with-jira/), we will show you how to automate those by leveraging Jira/Bytebase webhook and API.